Harry J. Holzer: Career

 Besides his stint as Chief Economist at the US Department of Labor in the Clinton administration, Holzer has been an academic economist with a variety of appointments at research and policy institutions for his entire career.

-Holzer is the John LaFarge Jr. SJ Professor of Public Policy at the McCourt School of Public Policy, Georgetown University, and an AIR Fellow at the American Institutes for Research (AIR), where he has served as co-director of the research program on post-secondary education and the labor market for the National Center for the Analysis of Longitudinal Data in Education Research (CALDER); he has also co-led workforce policy research for the Equity Initiative.
+Holzer is the John LaFarge Jr. SJ Professor of Public Policy at the McCourt School of Public Policy Georgetown University.
+He has been an AIR Scholar and Institute Fellow at the American Institutes for Research (AIR), where he has served as co-director of the research program on post-secondary education and the labor market for the National Center for the Analysis of Longitudinal Data in Education Research (CALDER); he has also co-led workforce policy research for the Equity Initiative.
 Holzer was a faculty founder and co-director of the Georgetown Center on Poverty and Inequality.
 He is a nonresident senior fellow with the Brookings Economic Studies Program.
 He is also a research affiliate of the Institute for Research on Poverty at University of Wisconsin-Madison and a national affiliate of the Stanford Center on Poverty and Inequality.
 He served as associate dean (2004–06) and acting dean of the Georgetown Public Policy Institute (now the McCourt School of Public Policy).

 Holzer was a member of the editorial board at the Journal of Policy Analysis and Management, and is a research fellow at the Institute for Labor Economics (IZA).
 He was a member of the board of directors for the Economic Mobility Corporation and served as a director for the National Skills Coalition.
 He was a professor of economics at Michigan State University (1983–2000), a visiting scholar at the Russell Sage Foundation and a faculty research fellow of the National Bureau of Economic Research.